legato-dsp/legato/README.md

 Here are a number of issues to keep an eye on, that need to be cleaned up rather soon.

 - We need delay compensation for the runtime, which will be on a per-port trait.
-Basically, we just run all of the nodes for some block size (say 4096), which incurs some latency, but then we can easily
+Basically, we just run all of the nodes for some block size (say 4096), which incurs some latency, but then we can easily compensate to prevent phasing issues.